 - This or That: Similar to the activity above, students move from one side of the room to the other.
 Give them two choices, such as “Pizza, or Macaroni and Cheese?” and let them sort themselves into the designated side based on their preferences.

-One way to build community is to actually teach the necessary social emotional development skills.
-By trying some of these lessons and printables, you will easily be able to guide the students to adopt attitudes and behaviors that will foster a positive learning community in your classroom.
+One way to build community is to actually teach the necessary social-emotional development skills.
+Try some of these lessons and printables.
+You will easily be able to guide the students.
+They will adopt attitudes and behaviors that will foster a positive learning community in your classroom.

-- Friend Wanted: This idea for teaching students about friendship and to give them the opportunity to learn more about each other is brilliant.
-With “Friend Wanted Ads,” students are encouraged to open up their minds to friendship possibilities with other students in the room, and important life skills are taught about how to be a good friend.
+- Friend Wanted: This idea for teaching students about friendship and to learn more about each other is brilliant.
+With “Friend Wanted Ads,” students are encouraged to open up their minds to friendship possibilities with other students in the room.
+Important life skills are taught about how to be a good friend.

-- THINK: Teach children this handy acronym for remembering how to speak kindly to each other by “thinking” before they speak.
+- THINK: Teach children this handy acronym for remembering how to speak kindly to each other.
+“Think” before you speak.
 T= Is it true?
 H = Is it helpful?
 I = Is it inspiring?
 N = Is it necessary?
 K = Is it kind?

-- Warm Fuzzy Jar: After a class meeting discussing the character traits necessary to have a positive community in the classroom, try this technique.
+- Warm Fuzzy Jar: Have a class meeting discussing character traits needed to have a positive community in the classroom.
+Then, try this technique.
 Pass out fuzzy balls to children who show kindness, cooperativeness, or acceptance.
-They can place the fuzzy balls into a jar and when the jar is full, the whole class can celebrate!
+They can place the fuzzy balls into a jar.
+When the jar is full, the whole class can celebrate!

 - Expressing Emotions: Help children learn to identify and express their emotions appropriately through engaging hands-on activities.
 Try the Express Yourself board game as a fun alternative!

 Try out some of these fun games with your students!
 They will not even realize they are learning how to cooperate, communicate, and socialize.